vippsas/vipps-partner/README.md

 1. The merchant applies for Vipps on [portal.vipps.no](https://portal.vipps.no) and selects the correct product and partner.
-2. Vipps completes customer control (KYC, PEP, AML, etc).
+2. Vipps processes the application and does customer control (KYC, PEP, AML, etc).
 3. The merchant is notified by Vipps that their application is approved and can use Vipps.
 4. The merchant notifies the partner that the application is approved and also sends the new MSN to the partner.